rrohans/NeuralC/README.md

 |---- Activations/
 |       - Activation functions for the network
 |
-|---- Image/
+|---- Data/
-|       - Image class for reading in and normalizing data
+|       - Data class for reading in and normalizing data
 |
 |---- Matrix/
 |       - Complete Matrix class with associated math functionality